How is Outlook Therapeutics Inc.'s (NASDAQ: OTLK) stock expected to perform amid current market woes? - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Jun 21 when TRENARY C RUSSELL III bought 19,925 shares for $1.06 per share.
 The transaction valued at 21,120 led to the insider holds 54,925 shares of the business.

 Dagnon Terry bought 10,000 shares of OTLK for $10,500 on Jun 21.
 The Chief Operating Officer now owns 1,173,058 shares after completing the transaction at $1.05 per share.
 On Mar 01, another insider, HILZINGER KURT J, who serves as the Director of the company, bought 27,708 shares for $1.69 each.
 As a result, the insider paid 46,827 and bolstered with 273,117 shares of the company.